quantics-io/multitenant-oauth2-spring-boot-starter/README.md

-# Spring Boot Starter library for multi-tenant OAuth2 resource servers
+# Spring Boot starter library for multi-tenant OAuth2 resource servers

 This is a starter library for multi-tenant OAuth2 resource servers implemented with Spring.
 The code in this project is based on the samples from the official